atcsanchit/AI_assistent/README.md

 ## 🙏 Acknowledgments

-- OpenAI for GPT models
+- MistralAI for GPT models
-- Anthropic for Claude models
+- Deepgram for Speech-to-Text conversions
 - The open-source AI community
 - Contributors and testers